joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/09/arts/design/museum-and-galleries-seating.html

 **A $3.2 Trillion Deal-Making Frenzy Is Spurred by the A.I.
 Economy**\
-`This year’s boom represents the most spent on global deal-making in a six-month period in a decade.
+`This year’s boom includes the most spent on global deal-making in a six-month period in a decade.
 But questions persist about whether it can continue.`\
 https://www.nytimes.com/2026/07/09/business/ai-boom-corporate-deals.html

 **Ukrainians Cautiously Welcome Trump’s Announcement About Patriot Missile Systems**\